treeman/money/README.md

 ## Import text
 * In the future import using the api of banks, now just make a simple parser...

+## Budget view
+1. Should support adding/removing categories/groups
+1. Support create/update
+1. JS enabled budget view
+    + Everything should already be editable, just click and change.
+    + Minimize a group and categories below
+    + Checkbox support
+1. Show info on the right side
+1. The budget shouldn't automatically operate on all accounts but should be configurable Should be able to choose which categories/groups/accounts it's specific to Should be able to split the amount between budgets

 ## Account view
 1. Add new fields for a transaction:
     (account)                           DONE